 - At least two semesters remaining prior to graduation

-All student applicants must also identify a faculty thesis chair from their declared major prior to submitting applications.
+All student applicants must also identify one faculty thesis chair from their declared major prior to submitting applications.

-For information regarding the HIM program for psychology majors, please contact the HIM Coordinator:
+For information regarding the HUT program for psychology majors, please contact the HUT Faculty Liaison for the psychology department:

 Dr. Chrysalis L. Wright